aditgupta1/Ontologi/README.md

 # Ontologi

 ## Description
-Ontologi provides a new way to search the internet by finding lower-level and higher-level concepts related to a search query.
+Ontologi provides a new interactive way to search the internet by finding lower-level and higher-level concepts related to a search query.
 Our approach is fully unsupervised and does not require the use of existing concept databases, such as DBpedia and Wikidata, to find keyword relationships.

 Video Demo: